LucaRota4/The_Minority_Reports/docs/introduction.md

 - **Participate Securely**: Engage in governance without revealing your identity or voting preferences

 ### For Developers
-- **Build on FHE**: Use Agora's infrastructure to create privacy-preserving dApps
+- **Build on FHE**: Use The Minority Reports's infrastructure to create privacy-preserving dApps
 - **Integrate Governance**: Add anonymous voting capabilities to existing platforms
 - **Customize Workflows**: Extend the platform with custom proposal types and voting mechanisms

 ## How It Works

-### 1. Visit the Agora Website
+### 1. Visit the The Minority Reports Website
-Start by visiting [https://agora-staged.vercel.app/](https://agora-staged.vercel.app/) and connect your Web3 wallet.
+Start by visiting [https://report-staged.vercel.app/](https://report-staged.vercel.app/) and connect your Web3 wallet.

-### 2. Create an Agora Name Service
+### 2. Create an report Name Service
-Register a unique `.agora` domain name that will serve as your governance space identifier.
+Register a unique `.report` domain name that will serve as your governance space identifier.
 This creates a decentralized naming system for your community.

 ### 3. Create Your Governance Space
-Use your registered `.agora` name to establish a new governance space with custom parameters:
+Use your registered `.report` name to establish a new governance space with custom parameters:
 - Set membership rules (public, token holders, NFT owners, or whitelist)
 - Configure voting models and eligibility criteria
 - Define space roles and permissions